websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/using-liferay-docker-images/licensing-dxp-in-docker.md

     Alternatively, if you have associated a [bind mount](./providing-files-to-the-container.md) with the container, you can copy the license/key file to the folder mapped to `/mnt/liferay/deploy`.

+    See [Providing Files to the Container](./providing-files-to-the-container.md) for more information.

 DXP logs the license installation.
 For example,

 ```